dromotherm/documentation/pages/themis/FluidTemp/Note_ADAM_4015_PT100_HIOKI_TC.md

 For ADAM configuration, Advantech provides the [ADAM utility](https://support.advantech.com/support/DownloadSRDetail_New.aspx?SR_ID=1-9HOC2&Doc_Source=Download)

-#### check the Moxa configuration
+#### Check the Moxa configuration

-On a window desktop, go to the device manager and fit the moxa so it works in RS485(2W)
+On a window desktop, go to the device manager and fit the Moxa so it works in RS485(2W)

+Here the Moxa appears on COM1

 ![moxa uport conf](uport_conf.png)